VenomModding/T5-ExtraAssets/README.md

 However, if you don't mind, you can also use the Converter.
 Not recommended though.

 # Issues
-- Electric Cherry, Who's Who is still a WIP
+- Electric Cherry, Who's Who is still a WIP.
+Prefabs are done and complete, however, the scripts are still not done/complete.
 - T7 textures are not in a GDT, those are up to the end user to make brand new GDTs and do a pull request if they wish.
 If there is a BO3 Mod Tools GDT included, it is not compatible with the current Asset Manager.
 - Most assets aren't going to be compiled for your amusement, and to not get a C&D. We provide GDTs as its up to the end user to complete and compile the assets on their own.